 Advisors, Staff & Specialists

-County-based advisers and staff interact with specialists at University of California (UC) land-grant universities (Berkeley, Davis, Riverside) and agricultural extension research centers across the state to deliver research and practical information from the university to clientele.
+County-based advisers and staff interact with specialists at the University of California (UC) and agricultural extension research centers across the state to deliver research and practical information from the university to clientele and the public.
 They also act as the link to university resources for assistance with local agricultural and natural resource issues and youth and community development.

 Current Memorandum of Understanding